nojsja/electron-re/README.md

 │   ├── Registry a task with unique name
 │   ├── Working with ChildProcessPool
 │   └── Unregistry a task with unique name
+├── * Instruction5: ProcessManager
+│   ├── Require it in main.js(electron)
+│   └── Open process-manager window for your application

 ├── Examples
 |
 ```